97.3%

 “What?”

 “Before this.”
-The man gestured at the gun with his coffee cup.
-Casual.
-Like they were discussing the weather.
+The man gestured at the gun with his coffee cup, casual, like they were discussing the weather.
 “You weren’t always a mugger.
 What were you?”

 Steven’s finger tightened on the trigger.
 “Shut up.”